sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_ZED-X20P-Tilt/docs/hardware_overview.md

 	</figure>

-	- The `UART1` and `UART2` ports of the ZED-X20P GNSS module are broken out to the headers of the GNSS Flex system.
+	- The `UART1` and `UART2` ports of the ZED-X20P GNSS receiver are broken out to the headers of the GNSS Flex system.
 These can be used to interact with the ZED-X20P.
-	- The `TX` pin of the `UART1` port from the ZED-X20P GNSS module is also piped directly to the `RX` pin of the IM19 attitude module's `UART2` port.
+	- The `TX` pin of the `UART1` port from the ZED-X20P GNSS receiver is also piped directly to the `RX` pin of the IM19 attitude module's `UART2` port.

 	!!! warning